jatinsihag2345/Ethara_prompt_Task/Prompt.md

 # Prompt
-# Cinematic Movie Streaming Platform
+# CineVerse — Premium Cinematic Movie Discovery Platform

 As a Frontend Developer specializing in modern cinematic web experiences, you are responsible for designing and developing a premium movie discovery and streaming-inspired website with a polished UI, immersive animations, and production-level frontend quality.